The Golden Ratio

 ● Gestalt Principles

-The Gestalt principles (such as similarity, proximity, continuation, and closure) describe how the human mind perceives visual elements as organized patterns or wholes.
-Designers use these principles to create cohesive, unified designs that are visually and psychologically satisfying.
+The Gestalt principles (such as similarity, proximity, continuation and closure) describe how the human mind perceives visual elements as organized patterns or wholes.
+Designers use these principles to create cohesive, unified designs that are both visually and psychologically satisfying.

-Designers may choose one or a combination of these methods based on the project's requirements, the message they wish to convey, and their personal or brand style.
+Designers may choose one or a combination of these methods based on the project's requirements, the message they want to send, and their personal or brand style.
 The key is to use these principles not as strict rules but as tools to enhance the effectiveness and aesthetic quality of the visual design.
-It’s vital to conduct UX research and user testing in product development before releasing a product or service such as a mobile app.
-For example, mobile UI design has certain considerations, such as accessibility on smaller devices, that demands special focus.
+It’s vital to conduct UX research and user testing in product development before you release a product or service such as a mobile app.
+For example, mobile UI design has certain considerations—such as accessibility on smaller devices—and that demands special focus.

 Watch our video that explains the Gestalt principles.